huang15n/Android-Programming/android_lec3.md

 <i> a visible vertical meanu of selectable choices</i>

- lists are more complicated , we separate it out
+ lists are more complicated , we separate it out it is a usually vertical collection of choices a person can either look at or click on or something like that it is hard to specify what kind of choices are

 <h3> ListView</h3>
 <em> an ordered collection of selectable choices </em>